 The fee pays for support programs to assist a student in getting off of academic probation.
 Data from the probationary programs shows that students that engage in the programs are more likely to increase their cumulative GPA, reduce their B deficit, and enroll at the UA the following semester.

 Information about these programs may be sent directly to the student’s University email address.

 There are three programs available.
 Each college assigns a student to a program based on the needs of the students enrolled in the college.

-Pathway to Academic Student Success (PASS): College of Agriculture & Life Sciences, College of Social & Behavioral Sciences, Eller College of Management, Mel & Enid Zuckerman College of Public Health, Pre-Physiology Major
+Pathway to Academic Student Success (PASS): College of Agriculture & Life Sciences, College of Education, College of Social & Behavioral Sciences, Eller College of Management, Mel & Enid Zuckerman College of Public Health, Pre-Physiology Major

 The PASS Program offers individual meetings with a peer mentor and an eight week workshop series.
 Students will develop an individualized plan to enhance the skills necessary to becoming a successful UA student.

 Wildcat Track: College of Fine Arts, College of Nursing, College of Letters, Arts & Science

 The Wildcat Track program includes visits with a Learning Specialist and connections to other THINK TANK services to assist students on their path to becoming a successful UA student.

 Online Rebound: College of Humanities, School of Architecture, Planning & Landscape Architecture, UA South